sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **What is the sampling frequency for the LTER sites?
 This is quite relevant because you chose to use 30d as your cut-off for NPN data - you’ll allow for up to 30d between the last reported “no” and the first reported “yes”.
 How does this compare to what’s possible in the LTER datasets?
 It could definitely have an impact on the sensitivity of your results.**

+Three of the four LTER sites (Harard, Hubbard Brook, & H.J.
+Andrews) have very short sampling intervals (3-7 days).
+The Jornada LTER has a sample interval of 30 days.
+We have added these details to the supplementary methods.
+With the exception of the Jornada we feel the sampling interval of the LTER sites is very precise, and is one of the strengths of long term data that we point out throughout the manuscript.
+Given that, the issue of potentially 30 (or 15) days between sampling versus 7 is one of several points relating to volunteer based sampling we discuss in the manuscript.

+We note that only 2 of the 38 comparisons are from the Jornada datasets, so it's larger sampling frequency does not affect the overall analysis done in this paper.

 Shawns notes:
 put the numbers below in the table or ref. and re-reference them when i talk about reviewer 1's other issue with NPN sampling frequency